-Since the revelations of summer 2013 Carlo has been organizing #youbroketheinternet events, bringing people together that would like to rewrite a GNU Internet and examining the possibility of combining such technology with the introduction of appropriate legislation with the aim of implementing a Constitutional Internet.
+Since the revelations of summer 2013 Carlo has been organizing #youbroketheinternet events, bringing people together that would like to contribute to a new Internet protocol stack and examining the possibility of combining such technology with the introduction of appropriate legislation with the aim of implementing a Constitutional Internet.

 When Carlo joined the Piratenpartei in 2009, there was already this vision in the air..
 Pirates speaking of Liquid Democracy.
 The next year it got introduced and Carlo was among the first to use the technology in writing a participatory election programme.
 It made the Pirates different from any other political party: All had contributed, all were authors, not just sympathisers.
 This gave them a whole different kind of boost.
 Each one competent in every detail and boasting with motivation.

 The outcome was 8,9 percent of the Berlin vote, 15 seats in parliament, 13% in polls for upcoming national elections.
 In a survey Berliner Pirates said Liquid Democracy was the number one ingredient to their success.
-Since then, Carlo has been touring Italy; promoting, deploying and explaining the Liquid Feedback technology in the Italian Pirate Party and other interested groups and the media.
+Since then, Carlo has been touring Italy; promoting, deploying and explaining the Liquid Feedback technology in the Italian Pirate Party, other interested groups and the media.
 He represented the Pirates in a nation-wide television talk show, Gad Lerner's l'Infedele.
 He has contributed to the new Statutes of the Italian Pirates which provide an innovative legal framework for a leaderless organisation ruled by the participation of its members.

 He has been authoring some law proposals at the Italian Chamber of Representatives on the topics of governmental transparency and collecting society reform.
 The newest law proposal is about enforcing the Secrecy of Correspondence in all telecommunication devices.
 The Italian Huffington Post has been publishing his essays on questions of sustainable economy and cumulative unconditional basic income.